SamErde/PowerShell/Profile and Prompt/Comply/README.md

 - The current path displayed after a folder glyph (📁).
 When in your home folder's path, the standard ~ character takes its place to reduce length and provide some privacy when sharing screenshots (eg: "C:\Users\JaneDoe\Downloads" becomes "~\Downloads").

+- Git repository and branch information (when relevant).

 - The prompt character appears by itself on a new line, which makes the command history easier to read.
 - The prompt character changes from a white `>` to an orange `#` when running as admin/root, which should familiar to users who run `sudo` or `enable`.